 Learn to Ski Free Early Season, Late Season and in January

-In addition, many small resorts have “learn free” (or very cheap) days during the early season, during January, which is the national Learn to Ski and Snowboard Month (see more about our efforts to learn in Utah for LSSM here), and during the late season after spring break.
-Check out what the team at LSSM are doing to promote January programs and what mountain resorts offers are available on social media channels.
+In addition, many small resorts have “learn free” (or very cheap) days during the early season, during January, which is the tradtional national Learn to Ski and Snowboard Month (see more about our efforts to learn in Utah for LSSM here), and during the late season after spring break.
+Check out what resorts are doing to promote January programs and which mountain resorts offers are available on social media channels.

 Study the State Ski Directories & Discover New Resorts